natashahearn/SQLProjects/README.md

 # SQLProjects
-A collections of my SQL samples
+A collections of my SQL samples on my journey to learn SQL